 The digital twin: real optimization from the virtual world

 The operation of material handling equipment generates large amounts of valuable data.
-This data must be collected and analyzed in order to obtain information from data-generating equipment and application-specific knowledge.
-Examples:
+This data must be collected and analyzed in order to obtain information from data generating equipment and application specific knowledge.
+Typical examples:

 - Machine status in distributed systems